vane/mock-socket/README.md

 ### TODO
 - add ability to specify configuration file
-- test on different sockets instead of only on mysql connection
+- test on different sockets instead of only mysql socket